Ixba85/Twitter_Mention_bot/README.md

 ## Description

 I'm Learning Python so I'm making bots to learn and practice, this bot was made to send you a reply when the bot is mentioned and has a specific hashtag.
-You can use any reply or link that you want the bot to reply.
+You can use any reply or link that you want the bot to reply to.
 Feel free to use it.

 ---